-Yes, homework is an important part of the course and we ask you to complete assignments at home.
+You will start with pre-course homework for each course that needs completing on a computer.
+Homework is an important part of the course and we ask you to complete assignments at home.
 However long you spend in the classroom, we would expect you to spend the same amount of time again at home working on theory and practical homework.

 Will I need to wear a uniform?

 Yes all of our students are required to wear a uniform.
 We set a high standard for our school and expect our students to represent this.
-The uniform is: black tunic with black trousers or a kee length skirt.
+The uniform is: black tunic or school T-shirt with black trousers or a knee length skirt.
 You’ll need to provide the uniform yourself.